 Middleton, A.D., M.J.
 Kauffman, D.E.
 McWhirter, R.C.
 Cook, J.G.
 Cook, M.D.
 Jimenez, S.E.
 Albeke, H. Sawyer, and P.J.
 White.
 2013.
 Linking antipredator behavior to prey demography reveals the limited risk effects of an actively hunting large carnivore.
 Ecology Letters 16:1023-1030.
-Original article, ScienceNOW, Casper Star-Tribune, Jackson Hole News and Guide, Missoulian, Bozeman Chronicle
+Original article, ScienceNOW, Casper Star-Tribune, Jackson Hole News and Guide, Missoulian, Bozeman Chronicle, Wildlife Professional

 Middleton, A.D., M.J.
 Kauffman, D.E.
 McWhirter, J.G.
 Cook, R.C.
 Cook, A.A.
 Nelson, M.D.
 Jimenez, and R.W.
 Klaver.
 2013.
 Animal migration amid shifting patterns of predation and phenology: Lessons from a Yellowstone elk herd.
 Ecology 94:1245-56.
 Original article, Connecticut Public Radio (audio), Wyoming Public Radio's Open Spaces (audio), Billings Gazette, Casper Star-Tribune, Jackson Hole News and Guide, San Francisco Chronicle

 Hand, B.K., S. Chen, N. Anderson, A. Beja-Pereira, P.C.
 Cross, M. Ebinger, H. Edwards, R.A.
 Garrott, M.D.
 Kardos, M. Kauffman, E.L.
 Landguth, A.D.
 Middleton, M. Schwartz, B. Scurlock, P.J.
 White, P. Zager, and G. Luikart.
-2013.
+In press.
 Limited maternal gene flow among elk populations in the Greater Yellowstone Ecosystem revealed by mitochondrial DNA.
-Journal of Fish and Wildlife Management, accepted.
+Journal of Fish and Wildlife Management.
+Link to article.

 Middleton, A.D., T.A.
 Morrison, J.K.
 Fortin, C.T.
 Robbins, K.M.
 Proffitt, P.J.
 White, D.E.
 McWhirter, T.M.
 Koel, D. Brimeyer, W.S.
 Fairbanks, and M.J.
 Kauffman.
 2013.
 Grizzly bear predation links the loss of native trout to the demography of migratory elk in Yellowstone.
-Proceedings of the Royal Society B - Biological Sciences Nature Research Highlight, ScienceNOW, Billings Gazette, Casper Star-Tribune, Jackson Hole News and Guide, Bozeman Chronicle, Conservation Magazine, Agence France-Presse, Le Monde, Spiegel.
+Proceedings of the Royal Society B - Biological Sciences Nature Research Highlight, ScienceNOW, Billings Gazette, Casper Star-Tribune, Jackson Hole News and Guide, Bozeman Chronicle, Conservation Magazine, Agence France-Presse, Le Monde, Spiegel, High Country News.

 Christianson, D., R.W.
 Klaver, A.D.
 Middleton, and M.J.
 Kauffman.
 2013.
 Confounded winter and spring phenoclimatology on large herbivore ranges.
 Landscape Ecology 28:427-437.